farlee2121/DevEssentialsBlog/_posts/2022-01-21-Development-Cycles-Checklist.md

 Expanded
 - Are my work items on track?
-  - This is typically gauged against work assigned in 1-2 iterations.
+  - This is typically gauged against work assigned in 1-2 week iterations.
 More continuous prioritization requires better developer intuition for the impact of work timelines.
 - What do I expect to accomplish today?
 - What did I expect to accomplish yesterday, and how did it differ from reality?
 - What increments of progress have I *completed* towards my tasks?